Skip to main content

 Salade Niçoise

-A refreshing salad made with tomatoes, eggs, olives, and tuna.
+A light salad of tomatoes, eggs, olives and tuna.

 Allergens: